johannthorir/drag-model/README.md

 # drag-model
 Coefficient of Drag for ballistics.

-The coefficient of drag is a function of the mach number so the argument to
+The coefficient of drag is a function of the mach number so the argument to the function needs to be converted.

 ## Use
 ```javascript